tarantool/doc/doc/book/admin/upgrades.rst

        box.info.replication[id].downstream

    The ``status`` field in both outputs should have the value ``follow``.
-   This means that the replicas are connected and there are no errors in the data flow.

 #. :ref:`Upgrade <admin-upgrades_instance>` all the replicas by repeating steps 1--3
    until only the master keeps running the old Tarantool version.